32-git/units_converter/README.md

 # units_converter

-A place to convert frequently used units from all the main fields of measurement.
+An app to convert frequently used units from all the main fields of measurement.

+## Functionalities

+The fields of conversion include:
+  - Length
+  - Mass
+  - Temperature

+## Usage

+To use this application, simply double-click on the converter.py file.

+## Further Development

 Always open to improvement in form of new fields and especially new units.